jiang18/mph/README.md

 Relative tolerence.
 MINQUE iterations stop when all variance component estimates have a change smaller than that.
 The default it 1e-4.

 ```--num_random_vectors 100```
 Number of random vectors.
-The default (100) is generally sufficient.
-A larger value (such as 500) can work better for small samples (<1000).
+The default (100) is usually sufficient.
+A larger value (such as 500 or 1000) may be needed when convergence issues arise.

 ---